tmnsun/recaptcha/README.md

 Option                  | Action                                                 | Default
 :---------------------- | :----------------------------------------------------- | :------------------------
-`timeout`               | Time to wait before timeout                            | 5000 (ms) `secret`                | Private key to send as a parameter of the API request  | Private key from the config file `remote_ip`             | Optional.
+`timeout`               | Time to wait before timeout                            | 5000 (ms) `secret`                | Private key to send as a parameter of the API request  | no default `remote_ip`             | Optional.
 The user's IP address, used by reCaptcha     | no default

 ## Contributing